 As you can see, it is like that, “for every pot there is a suitable lit”.

 What we wanted to recommend to you, and we think is equally important is: Lower revenues do not always mean lower profits!
 So stop chasing revenues, but chase your COGS, they might be more important!

 Let’s assume that the maximum revenue for your product is $20, and you will sell 60 pieces at this price.
 Also, let’s assume that your variable costs are high, and your COGS (Costs Of Goods Sold) is $14.
 So let’s do the maths:

 COGS: $14 * 60 pieces = $840

 Now, let’s assume that you have risen your prices by 10%.
 This means that your selling price will rise from $20 to $22.

-Also, in another scenario, let’s say that as a result of this your sales decreased, and you will sell 10% pieces less.
+Also, in another scenario, let’s say that as a result of this your sales decreased, and you will see a 10% decrease in sold pieces.
 This means you will sell 54 pieces instead of 60.
 All other remains the same.
-Let’s do the maths now:
+Let’s do the math now: